-On the day of my visit, I prefer if your horse has been in its box stall for a couple of hours before my arrival.
+On the day of my visit, I prefer if your horse has been in its box stall for a couple of hours by the time I arrive.
 In that way, the horse has had time to settle down.
-I prefer working in the horse’s own box stall as the horse is comfortable and knows that it is in a safe place.
+I prefer working in the horse’s own box stall, as this is where the horse tends to feel safe and comfortable.

 The next step, after the mouth has been rinsed thoroughly, is to place a mouth speculum (gag) and open the horse’s mouth.
 A thorough examination is carried out in which I palpate all structures in the mouth and check the mouth with a head light.

-I will treat sharp points, overgrowth of individual teeth and general uneven wear by power tools or manual tools in order to guarantee the best comfort for the patient.
+I will then begin the actual treatment.
+I use modern tools in order to guarantee the best comfort for the patient.
 The treatment takes roughly 30 minutes.

 After the treatment, the mouth will be examined again and the speculum will be removed.
-I will then check the incisors for balance and the lateral and forward/backward movement of the jaw.
+I will check the movement of the jaw again.
 The horse’s mouth will be rinsed again.

 If you wish, I will record the treatment on a dental chart.